-One of most misguided and damaging pieces of advice coming from the vast majority of pediatricians, dieticians, and other “experts” is to give baby rice cereal as the first food around the age of 4-6 months.
+One of the most misguided and damaging pieces of advice coming from the vast majority of “experts” is to give rice cereal as a baby first food around the age of 4-6 months.
 This advice is extremely harmful to the long term health of the child, contributing greatly to the epidemic of fat toddlers and the exploding problem of childhood obesity.

-Now, at least one governmental body is waking up to the harmful notion of feeding baby cereal grains as the “ideal” first food.
+Now, at least one governmental body is waking up to the harmful notion of cereal grains as the “ideal” baby first food.

 Meat and eggs!

-While these new guidelines are certain to rile vegetarian and vegan groups, the fact is that meat and eggs are indeed perfect first foods for a baby.
+While these guidelines are certain to rile vegetarian and vegan groups, the fact is that meat and eggs are indeed the best weaning foods for a baby.
 Not only are these animal foods extremely easy to digest compared with cereal grains, but they also supply iron right at the time when a baby’s iron stores from birth start to run low.

-The inclusion of meat in these guidelines is in line with the wisdom of Ancestral Cultures which frequently utilized animal foods for weaning.
+The inclusion of meat in these baby first food guidelines is in line with the wisdom of Ancestral Cultures which frequently utilized animal foods for weaning.
 A traditional first food in African cultures is actually raw liver which the mother would pre-chew in small amounts and then feed to her child.

-Soft boiled egg yolks are also an ideal choice as a weaning food as they supply ample iron as well as choline and arachidonic acid which are both critical for optimal development of the baby’s brain which grows as its most rapid rate the first year of life.
+Soft boiled egg yolks are also an ideal choice as a baby first food as they supply ample iron as well as choline and arachidonic acid which are both critical for optimal development of the baby’s brain which grows as its most rapid rate the first year of life.

 I’m not holding my breath.